martinstofko219/fc_spending/README.md

 # Flutter Course - Spending Tracker

-A simple Flutter spending tracker app built as part of a Flutter online course.
+A Flutter spending tracker app built as part of a Flutter online course.